1 more image

 the japanese WWII memorial is placed on very impressive rocks with drops into the ocean huge enough to get you dizzy. even though the memorial itself might not touch you, the powerful nature on the spot will!!! this is where many japanese soldiers jumped to the depths of the ocean to avoid being captured by the americans..

-2 Reviews and 35 Opinions Located on prime beachfront of San Antonio Beach.
-Whether you are seeking a relaxation or...
+Located on prime beachfront of San Antonio Beach.
+Whether you are seeking a relaxation or...more

-1 Review and 85 Opinions The hotel is beautifully situated.
-There is a wide range of facilities and activities offered to...
+The hotel is beautifully situated.
+There is a wide range of facilities and activities offered to...more

 - Agoda.com Save up to 75%, Don't miss!
 Live support, Instant confirmation.

 Explore the World